mmoayyed/mmoayyed.github.io/_posts/2022-03-04-cas65-gettingstarted-overlay.md

 cas.audit.jdbc.dialect=org.hibernate.dialect.PostgreSQL10Dialect
 ```

-You may also note that the audit record includes a special field for *Client IP Address", which typically notes the IP address of the end-user attempting to authenticate, etc. Deployments that are behind a proxy or a load balancer often tend to mask the real IP address by default, and expose it using a dedicated header, such as `X-Forwarded-For`.
+You may also note that the audit record includes a special field for *Client IP Address*, which typically notes the IP address of the end-user attempting to authenticate, etc. Deployments that are behind a proxy or a load balancer often tend to mask the real IP address by default, and expose it using a dedicated header, such as `X-Forwarded-For`.
 This can be configured with CAS as well, so the correct IP is then recorded into the audit log:
 {% include googlead1.html  %}
 ```properties
 cas.audit.engine.alternate-client-addr-header-name=X-Forwarded-For